ecerroni/apollo-cache-updater/README.md

 - override the default behavior for arrays
 - override the default behavior for numbers
 - add a custom function to handle strings (not handled by default)
+- affect other variables depending on the query data
 - you have specific needs that default actions do not satisfy

 Note:
 - when using custom `add` and/or `remove` sorting is disabled and will be ignored even if you set it.
 It's up to you to do the sorting in the custom function
-- if you do not return the mutated data (or it is undefined) the custom add/remove function will be skipped and default actions will be used instead
+- if you do not return the mutated data (or it is undefined) the custom add/remove function's result will be skipped and default actions'result will be used instead.
+However the logic inside the custom function will always be executed.
 - if the operation type is MOVE you need to pass both custom  `add` and `remove`.
 Passing just one of them will not work.